zzzprojects/System.Linq.Dynamic/README.md

 I would like to thank everyone who put his effort in this project.

 # What's next?
 I use this library on several production project that is why it gets updated with new features but most of the time it is not.
-The project itself is alive and I will encouradge you to report bugs and propose feature requests (if I would have time I will do both).
+The project itself is alive and I encourage you to report bugs and propose feature requests (if I would have time I will do both).

 # P.S
 Hope I didn't missed anything +)